Horatio's Garden – Sheffield and East

 4

-structures being built (garden room, greenhouse, office/shed, pod)
+structures were built (garden room, greenhouse, office/shed, pod)

 Challenges